 Sound Machines: What We Tested, What We Found

 The two most important considerations when buying a sound machine are sound quality and sound masking abilities.
 We tested both by surveying a panel of evaluators.
 We then assigned each machine grades based on the evaluators’ cumulative impressions.

 Sound Masking Test

-We had our reviewers take one sound machine or white noise maker at a time into our test lab.
-The reviewers would listen to the sound machine or white noise maker and observe what they heard.
-While they sat inside the room, a reviewer outside the test lab would play various sounds or create noises such as turning on a vacuum or blender or playing music through a stereo.
-The reviewers inside the room listed the occurrence and volume level of any outside noises they heard.
-The sounds outside of the room happened at random, and the reviewers inside the test room had no warning when each occurrence was going to take place.
+Our reviewers took one sound machine or white noise maker at a time into our test lab.
+While the machine ran, another reviewer stationed outside the test lab created noise; for example, they turned on a vacuum or blender or played music through a stereo.
+The reviewer inside the room with the machine listed the sounds they heard and how loud they were.
+The noises were made at random, and the reviewers inside the test room had no warning before each occurred.